Best bars, rooftops & clubs in Cartagena, Colombia in 2021

-Probably the main draw of Eivissa is the stunning rooftop, with great views of the Clock Tower square and over the walls to the water.
-If you’re in a livelier mood – normally one for a little later in the night, the floor below the rooftop has much more of a traditional club vibe to it – blazing out reggaeton and other Latin music, with a small balcony smoking area also.
+Probably the main draw of Eivissa is the rooftop terrace, with great views of the Clock Tower square and over the walls to the water.
+If you’re in a livelier mood – normally one for a little later in the night, the floor below the rooftop has much more of a typical Colombian club vibe to it – blazing out reggaeton and other Latin music, with a small balcony smoking area also.

-Drinks aren’t the cheapest in Eivissa, but not any more than most of the options you’d find in the walled city.
-Cartagena is in a bubble of its own and is noticeably more expensive than the rest of Colombia due to the pull it has for international tourists.
+Drinks aren’t the cheapest in Eivissa, but not any more than most of the options you’d find in the centre.
+This city is in a bubble of its own and so clubs & bars in Cartagena are noticeably more expensive than the rest of Colombia due to the pull it has for international tourists.

 Bazurto Social Club

 Café Havana is definitely one of the coolest nightlife spots in Cartagena – but also up there with the most expensive.
-This is a very exclusive-feeling club on the edge of Getsemaní (not far from El Patio) and is famous for salsa.
-So much so, that it’s been visited by a number of famous names who have come to Cartagena.
-The traditional style and live music in here makes it a great place to soak up some real authentic feeling Colombian vibes.
+This is a more exclusive-feeling club on the edge of Getsemaní (not far from El Patio) and is famous for salsa; so much so, that it’s been visited by a number of famous names who have come to Cartagena, including Hillary Clinton.
+The traditional style and live music in here makes it a great place to soak up some real authentic-feeling Colombian vibes.

-Though officially 30k COP, cost of entry seemed pretty flexible here, to be honest; the more in your group the greater negotiating power you have and they quite often would allow females in free if part of a larger group.
+Though officially 30k COP, cost of entry seemed pretty flexible here, to be honest; the more in your group the greater negotiating power you have, and they sometimes allow females in free if part of a larger group.
 Last time we went, beers were in the region of 15k COP with spirit mixers and cocktails in the 20s and 30s.
+Eye-watering for Colombia!

 Another Getsemaní located bar-turned-club is Mister Babilla.
 It’s on the same street as the Rum Box and several other good options for places to eat and drink, and is just behind some big hostels such as Selina.
 Far from the classy nature of somewhere like Café Havana (more neon lights, less grand piano), this is a little more rough and ready with a typically younger crowd than you’d find in Havana.

 Mister Babilla has some pretty good (and seemingly never-ending) happy hour deals, and it’s a popular place to go as a hostel group.
 However, it’s a huge place, so it never tended to feel overly busy.
-A decent option for something a little more affordable and rowdier than you tend to find within the walled city!
+It’s a decent option for something a little more affordable and rowdier than you tend to find within Cartagena’s walled city!